 His awards include 4 Army Achievement Medals, 2 ARCOMs, a Meritorious Service Medal, and the Bronze Star.

-Hope Torres was born at Grand Forks AFB, North Dakota and graduated high school in 1994 from Arroyo Grande High School, CA. She joined the United States Air Force in 1998.
+Hope Torres joined the United States Air Force in 1998.
 While in the USAF, she was a weather forecaster supporting aircrafts both USAF and Army.
-Her first assignment was Ft.
-Bragg, NC.
-After that she went to ROK Kunsan, AB for a year.
-She went to Keesler AFB to complete her training into forecasting and was stationed at Beale AFB, CA supporting the U-2 Reconnaissance aircraft, KC-135, and C-130.
+Her last station was at Beale AFB, CA supporting the U-2 Reconnaissance aircraft, KC-135, and C-130.
 She supported OEF/OIF from the UAE by briefing flight weather and space weather to the flight missions.
 At Beale AFB, she assisted in the weather briefing protocols for the initial start of Global Hawk.
 She achieved the rank of Staff Sergeant.

-In 2005, she left the military to be a mother and continue her education; she obtained a Bachelor of Arts in Criminal Justice-Homeland Security from Grantham University.
+In 2005, she left the USAF to be a mother and continue her education; she obtained a Bachelor of Arts in Criminal Justice-Homeland Security.

 In 2010, Hope entered law enforcement in Copperas Cove, TX for 6 years as a patrol officer.
 This is where she encountered the reality of what Veterans go through with PTSD, TBI, and physical injuries.
 There was an inner struggle with her duties as an officer and her desire to help Veterans in the way they needed.
 She decided to start on her path to become a counselor and entered Texas A&M University-Central Texas in the Clinical Mental Health Program.

-In 2016, she left the police force and committed her time to the final year of her Masters degree in which she obtained her Masters of Science in Clinical Mental Health Counseling and is an LPC-Intern in Texas.
+In 2016, she left the police force and committed her time to obtain her Masters of Science in Clinical Mental Health Counseling and is currently an LPC in Texas.

 Hope became a part of the start of this program when it was in its infancy as an idea in 2015.
 She was brought in as the Counseling Director initially.
 Her unique background of military, law enforcement, and now counseling gives her a dynamic that is rare and valuable to our mission.